 For students entering Year 12, many of their subject choices have been made already and all that remains are some final adjustments or confirmations of their selections.
 Students also have the opportunity to speak to subject teachers, the careers counsellor and coordinators for advice.

-Subjects offered:
+Core Compulsory Subjects: